petarturukalo/micro-guitar-tuner/test/README.md

 	open the svg file in a browser and then left click the mouse to bring up the coordinate that the cursor is currently over.
-(TODO and then show image of it as an example) -- explain the contents of the notes and what you're expected to see. peaks at integer multiples of the fundamental frequency (Fourier analysis)
+(TODO and then show image of it as an example) -- explain the contents of the notes and what you're expected to see. peaks at integer multiples of the fundamental frequency (Fourier analysis), and that the HPS version then turns the fundamental frequency into the max peak (show before and after example of one where fundamental isn't max in before)